 How your funds help

-Every dollar you raise as part of 100K Your Way will help fund things like orientation and mobility sessions or white cane training.
-You'll be helping people like Mick to choose their path in life.
+Every dollar you raise as part of 100K Your Way will help fund vital support like orientation and mobility sessions or white cane training.

 About Vision Australia